How To Get More Benefits Out Of Herbal Teas?

 Dong Quai Tea

-Dong Quai is considered the female “master herb” and has been used throughout many eastern cultures as a long-term tonic.
+Dong Quai is considered the female master herb and has been used throughout many eastern cultures as a long-term tonic.
 In Chinese medicine, Dong Quai is believe to work best in patients with a yin profile, and is considered to be a mildly warming herb.

 Dong Quai is thought to return the body to proper order by nourishing the blood and harmonizing vital energy.
 Helpful for maintaining normal gynecological functions, regulating female hormone cycles, and alleviating cramps and hot flashes.
 The name Dong Quai translates as “return to order” based on its alleged restorative properties.
 Dong Quai was introduced in the West by Chinese settlers in 1899.